Plishka/data_cleansing/README.md

 This project demonstrates a comprehensive process of data cleaning, feature engineering, rating calculation based on specific criteria using the User Application dataset, and analysis using Python and popular data science libraries such as Pandas, Seaborn, and Matplotlib.
 The final visualization provides insights into the average rating of applications over time, aiding in better decision-making and analysis.

-## User Rating Calculation

-### Overview and Conclusion

-This project demonstrates a comprehensive process of data cleaning, feature engineering, rating calculation based on specific criteria using the User Application dataset, and analysis using Python and popular data science libraries such as Pandas, Seaborn, and Matplotlib.
-The final visualization provides insights into the average rating of applications over time, aiding in better decision-making and analysis.

 ### Process and Analysis

 1. **Data Cleaning**: